triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

       --set worker.tolerations[0].effect=NoSchedule
     ```

+    > [!Note]
+    > The above command sets toleration values which allow for the deployment of a pod onto a node with
+    > a matching taint.
+    > See this document's [prerequisites](#prerequisites) for the taints this document expected to have been applied to GPU
+    > nodes in the cluster.

 #### NVIDIA Device Plugin for Kubernetes

 1. This step is unnecessary if the Device Plugin has already been installed in your cluster.